masslab/HARproject/CodeBook.md

 - 'features_info.txt': Shows information about the variables used on the feature vector.

-- 'features.txt': List of all features.
+- 'features.txt': List of all features (561 variable names).

-- 'activity_labels.txt': Links the class labels with their activity name.
+- 'activity_labels.txt': Links the class labels with their activity name (name-value key with 6 activities).

-- 'train/X_train.txt': Training set.
+- 'train/X_train.txt': Training set (feature data for the 561 variables).

-- 'train/y_train.txt': Training labels.
+- 'train/y_train.txt': Training labels (activity codes).

-- 'test/X_test.txt': Test set.
+- 'test/X_test.txt': Test set (feature data for the 561 variables).

-- 'test/y_test.txt': Test labels.
+- 'test/y_test.txt': Test labels (activity codes).

 - 'test/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.